 We all like to think that we are great cooks.
-Some have paid their dues in the kitchen, while others like to wax lyrical about recipes they’ve seen on food television.
+Some have paid their dues in the kitchen, while others like to wax lyrical about recipes they’ve seen on food television or YouTube.
 In any case, grilling is an art in of itself and can be a lot of fun.
 Once you have mastered the basics, you might want to start trying out new things, such as smoking.
 Mixing hot-cooked meats with roasted vegetables and then letting them smoke for a while can be hugely rewarding.
 A grill that also lets you smoke your meat will give some great results, if you take the time to learn about how it can best be done.

 Combination Grill Basics

-A combination is one of the best kinds of grill you can own because it will allow you to diversify your outdoor cooking repertoire considerably.
+A combination is one of the best kinds of grill you can own because it will let you diversify your outdoor cooking repertoire considerably.
 If you have a lot of time, meat (and any of your favorite vegetables) can be cooked slowly.
 You can also turn up the heat, literally, to give a nice caramelization to a good quality steak.
 At the moment, propane is the fuel of choice for most of the grill/smokers combos on the market.
 Propane, when used in conjunction with a little charcoal (or wood), can give a wood-fired taste and texture to any meat.

 Which combination grill model is best for you?